SBJung/SBJung.github.io/index.md

 <img class="profile-picture" src="assets/surf.jpg">

-I'm a master's student at Carnegie Mellon University in Pittsburgh.
-As part of the [Intelligent Control Lab](http://icontrol.ri.cmu.edu/) in Robotics Institute, I'm advised by Prof. [Changliu Liu](https://scholar.google.com/citations?user=vvzAfOwAAAAJ&hl=en).
-Before joining CMU, I received my B.S. in Mechanical Engineering from Kyoungpook National University.
-There, I did autonomous driving research in [VOICE Lab](https://sites.google.com/view/voice-lab) under Prof. [Kyoungseok Han](https://scholar.google.com/citations?user=CEEipNoAAAAJ&hl=en&oi=ao).
+I’m a Master’s student in Mechanical Engineering at Carnegie Mellon University.
+I’m currently part of the [Intelligent Control Lab](http://icontrol.ri.cmu.edu/) at the Robotics Institute, where I’m fortunate to be advised by Prof. [Changliu Liu](https://scholar.google.com/citations?user=vvzAfOwAAAAJ&hl=en).
+Before coming to CMU, I earned my B.S. in Mechanical Engineering from Kyungpook National University in South Korea.
+During my undergraduate years, I worked on autonomous driving research in the [VOICE Lab](https://sites.google.com/view/voice-lab), advised by Prof. [Kyoungseok Han](https://scholar.google.com/citations?user=CEEipNoAAAAJ&hl=en&oi=ao).

 ## Interests

-My research interests lie at the intersection of control, machine learning, optimization and robotics.
-My recent works are focused on enabling robots to act safely and effectively by leveraging safe control as well as machine learning techniques.
+My research interests lie at the intersection of control, machine learning, optimization, and robotics.
+I'm particularly interested in developing methods that enable robots to act both safely and intelligently in complex environments.
+Recently, my work has focused on combining safe control techniques with learning-based approaches to improve the performance and reliability of autonomous systems.

 ## Research